BoardActive/BAKit-ios/README.md

 <img src="https://avatars0.githubusercontent.com/u/38864287?s=200&v=4" width="96" height="96"/>

 ### Retain and engage mobile users

 Connect with customers using BoardActive's proprietary location-based marketing technology.

 ## Installation

-BoardActive for iOS supports iOS 10 and iOS 11.
+BoardActive for iOS supports iOS 10+.

 Building with Xcode 9 is required, which adds support for iPhone X and iOS 11.

+## SDK

+Currently, the SDK is available via CocoaPods or via downloading the repository and manual linking.

 ### CocoaPods

 Add the BoardActive pod into your Podfile and run `pod install`.
 ```ruby
     target :YourTargetName do